 The second email from Adwords is a contrast.
 We liked everything about it, including:

-- The subject line draws recipients in with a reference to a task they’ll all want to complete.
+- The subject line draws recipients in about a task they’ll all want to complete.

 - The email is branded, inspiring trust.

-- There’s a single CTA, repeated three times, to sign in and complete the account setup.
+- A single CTA is repeated three times to sign in and complete the account setup.

 - It’s more visually appealing.